ordina-jworks/ordina-jworks.github.io/_posts/dockercon-2016/2016-06-20-whats-new-in-docker-112.md

 or by updating the configuration in a distributed key-value store like etcd.

 Docker now has built in load balancing in the Engine using a container-aware routing mesh.
-This mesh network can transparently reroute traffic from any host to a container.
+This mesh network can transparantly reroute traffic from any host to a container.
 For example,
 publishing a service on port 80 will reserve a Swarm wide ingress port, so that each node will listen to port 80.